kirsten-hugh/portfolio/README.md

 salary, advertisements, and influencer cooperation (with 10% of budget for unexpected expenses included).

-#### Planning Exerpt:
+#### Planning Excerpt:
 The Work Breakdown Structure (WBS) (as seen below in Figure 2) encapsulates the determined and necessary steps for the completion of our Social Media Strategy.
 The project involves 7 primary activities, with a combined 22 sub-activities, bringing the total to 29 overall.

 <img src="images/case_wbs.png"/>

-Step 1 is hiring a social media consultant, which will involve a thorough recruiting process (screening, contract, and onboarding), to get the individual situated for the role.
-Step 2 involves analysis of market data, inclusive of preparing and metrics to utilize in evaluation of present opportunities.
-Step 3 focuses on designing advertisements, inclusive of review & approval for use.
-Step 4 is contracting social media influencers, a process that has similarities with step 1 for the consultant hiring process.
-Step 5 is content development, which involves revamping the current strategy through use of analyzed market data, and then a standard review/approval process.
-Step 6 develops advertisements for social media, with planning and deployment of content, a critical aspect of the plan.
-Step 7 is content review and evaluation, where end metrics will be evaluated per our success and acceptance criteria and any opportunities (weaknesses/problems) will be addressed.
+- Step 1 is hiring a social media consultant, which will involve a thorough recruiting process (screening, contract, and onboarding), to get the individual situated for the role.
+- Step 2 involves analysis of market data, inclusive of preparing and metrics to utilize in evaluation of present opportunities.
+- Step 3 focuses on designing advertisements, inclusive of review & approval for use.
+- Step 4 is contracting social media influencers, a process that has similarities with step 1 for the consultant hiring process.
+- Step 5 is content development, which involves revamping the current strategy through use of analyzed market data, and then a standard review/approval process.
+- Step 6 develops advertisements for social media, with planning and deployment of content, a critical aspect of the plan.
+- Step 7 is content review and evaluation, where end metrics will be evaluated per our success and acceptance criteria and any opportunities (weaknesses/problems) will be addressed.
 Should the deliverables of the project meet or exceed expectations, our focus will shift to the closing phase of the project lifecycle, where documentation and data will be collected and archived.